arobertlin/NOVAOutreachEmail/README.md

 Write your own message within send_email.py.
 There are two places to do this.
 Text is the plaintext version, and html is the html version.
 The html should be enough, but if for some reason a person has their email set up to only receive plaintext, the plaintext version will make sure it is delivered.

 ## Debugging
 I would reccomend debugging you email by sending it to yourself a couple times before running it on all of the names.
-To debug, make sure you comment out server.sendmail on line 86.
+Make a csv with your own name and email to debug fully and run the script.

 ## Running
 Run it on the command line with ```python send_email.py```.
 You will be prompted to enter your email password on the commandline.
 Do it and hit enter.
 It should send your email to every person with a customized name :)